Growing Plants in Science and Literature, More Than an Empty Pot (Grades K-2)

-- Based on the anticipatory set discussion about how weather affects plant growth, review how weather events like rainfall can affect the planting or harvesting of plants.
+- Based on the Interest Approach - Engagement discussion about how weather affects plant growth, review how weather events like rainfall can affect the planting or harvesting of plants.
 Some water is necessary for plant growth, but too much water can make plants sick, and a flood can wash away a whole garden or farm field.

 - To demonstrate the effects of weather on plants, conduct an experiment by planting seeds into two-liter bottles containing soil.
 Planting the seeds next to the perimeter of the bottles and wrapping the bottle with black construction paper will ensure that the roots grow into view.
 This activity will take four to five days of observation.
 The following procedure may be conducted by the students or as a demonstration by the teacher for students to observe.

 - Divide the class into four groups.
 Each group will need a two-liter bottle containing potting soil and four to five seeds.

 - Ask each group to do one of the following to see how moisture affects seed germination (light is not necessary until the seeds germinate or sprout):

 - Plant seeds into moist soil and then place the bottle in a warm location.
 (Don’t add water while you are waiting for the seeds to germinate.
 Seeds should germinate and sprout in four to five days.)

 - Plant seeds into dry soil.
 Don’t water these seeds.
 Place the bottle in a warm location.
 (These seeds should just stay dormant, not growing.
 If they are watered later, they will sprout).